-Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
 "Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
 See Chapter 1, Section 5 for more information about the late enrollment penalty.